hum-ler/weather/README.md

 Use the latest [Flutter SDK](https://flutter.dev/docs/get-started/install).

-Before launching the app in the IDE, run `flutter packages pub run build_runner build` to generate files used for serialization and dependency injection.
+Before launching the app in the IDE, run `flutter packages run build_runner build` to generate files used for serialization and dependency injection.
 If you encounter errors, try appending the flag `--delete-conflicting-outputs`.

 ## Usage